Password Security and Recommended Practices

 Password error message

 Sorry if this causes you trouble!
 Please try choosing a longer password.
+If you continue to have difficulties, get in touch for advice.

 How did we do?